You are here: Home » About Raglan » Raglan Wharf

 Wharf Launching Ramp

 Larger boats can launch at the ramp next to Raglan Wharf at the end of Wallis Street.
 Launching and recovery is possible for all tides.
 A floating pontoon is next to the launching ramp.
-There is limited parking near the ramp and along Wallis Street.
+There is limited parking for boat trailers near the top of the ramp.
+You may have to park further along Wallis Street.

 Line Fishing